Ali Raza

 For example, many charitable organizations collect Lillah to fund relief aid, wells, hospitals, etc. People give these contributions solely to please Allah (SWT).

-Lillah doesn't have to be directed towards a specific individual.
+Lillah doesn't have to be directed toward a specific individual.
 It can instead be donated to institutions like hospitals, schools, or orphanages, such as Pakistan Sweet Home.

 The term "Sadaqah Wajibah" signifies a mandatory form of charity.
 These charitable acts must be carried out, although they might not be obligatory for every Muslim.
 Instead, their necessity depends on individual actions within the faith.

-Let’s explore what are the further types of Sadaqah Wajibah:
+Let’s explore the further types of Sadaqah Wajibah:

 Nadhr refers to a self-imposed obligation, often undertaken as a gesture of gratitude, which may involve acts like Sadaqah.
 If one pledges to give charity in this manner, it becomes Sadaqah Wajibah.
 Failure to fulfill such an oath may incur Kaffarah, leading to potential sinfulness.

-Fidyah serves as compensation for missed Salah or Sawm (Fast of Ramadan) due to circumstances like terminal illness or death, or for minor errors during Hajj.
+Fidya serves as compensation for missed Salah or Sawm (Fast of Ramadan) due to circumstances like terminal illness or death.
+It can also apply to minor errors committed during Hajj.
 The standard amount for each missed obligation is 1.6kg of wheat or its equivalent value, similar to Sadaqatul-Fitr.

-Generally, Fidyah is considered Sadaqah Wajibah.
+Generally, Fidya is considered Sadaqah Wajibah.
 There is also the option of offering Sadaqah Nafilah, which benefits both the giver and the deceased.

 [Surah Baqarah: 184]

-Kaffarah, a significant form of compensation akin to Fidyah, is obligatory Sadaqah (Wajibah).
+Kaffarah, a significant form of compensation akin to Fidya, is obligatory Sadaqah (Wajibah).
 It applies in scenarios such as intentional fasting violations or oath breaches, with two distinct types:

 This refers to intentionally breaking a fast.
 The person must either fast for 60 days in a row or provide food for 60 needy people.
 If unable to feed 60 people in one day, the individual may distribute the sustenance over 60 days.